Last Updated on

 This is a big trap because interpretations can often be wrong.
 And the uncertainty from daily interpretations can be tiresome for both partners.

 Communication is particularly important to clarify the messages received from the partner.
-It is also good to avoid the pain that misinterpretations can cause both partners.
+It is also good to avoid the pain that misinterpretations can cause to both partners.